Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Brass Monkey Statue: Locals refer to winter in Stanthorpe as Brass Monkey Season – which is what this little sculpture is referring to.
 This statue is located on the corner of Maryland and Railway Streets outside the newsagent.

-South Wall of the Country Club Hotel (Laneway off Maryland Street): Here you’ll find some fun murals which were painted during the 2016 Stanthorpe Apple and Grape Harvest Festival.
+South Wall of the Country Club Hotel (Laneway off Maryland Street): Here, you’ll find some fun murals painted during the 2016 Stanthorpe Apple and Grape Harvest Festival.

 Farley Piazza (Maryland Street): In the piazza, you may think you’ve just stepped into a piazza in Italy with the great mural here celebrating the local Italian community.